We're a Nationally Accredited Program

 Additionally, the university's School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Several degrees are available in the growing field of counseling:

 - MSED/MS Counselor Education - Clinical Mental Health Counseling (60 hours)

 - MSED Counselor Education - School Counseling (48 hours)

-- Advanced Certificate of Study - School Counseling
+- Advanced Certificate of Study - School Counseling (required hours varies)

 St. Bonaventure University is also a certified education training provider for the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
 We offer two three-credit courses that meet the full 85-hour requirement of the Education & Training Compliance Protocols, Section One, for the Credentialing of Alcoholism and Substance Abuse Counselors (CASAC) credential.

 *Rehabilitation Counseling is a newer program and not yet eligible for CACREP.
 It is approved and registered with the State of NY.

 The MSED in School Counseling is designed for individuals who wish to serve as counselors in K-12 settings.
 The program provides extended research-based knowledge in areas of group and individual counseling, techniques of counseling, testing and diagnosis, and school counseling issues and practices.